 - Proactively encourage positive posts from your customers by requesting reviews.

-- Ask customers to share their purchases by including simple buttons that share their purchase across their social platforms.
+- Ask customers to share their purchases by including simple buttons that share their purchases across their social platforms.

 - Encourage engagement by turning your social platforms into 2-way communication channels.